Automorphisms of the Supersingular Isogeny Graph: Proof of Theorem

-A priori, we only know that $\sigma$ commutes with $T_l$ on $\X^0$, but combining the assumption that $\C[T_l]=\T_\C$ with the fact that $\T$ is commutative shows that in fact $\sigma$ commutes with the full Hecke algebra $\T$ on $\X^0$.
+We know that $\sigma$ commutes with $T_l$ on $\X^0$, and so $\sigma$ commutes with every polynomial in $T_l$ with $\C$ coefficients, seen as an operator on $\X^0$.
+Then by the assumption that $\C[T_l]=\T_\C$, we get that in fact $\sigma$ commutes with the full Hecke algebra $\T$ on $\X^0$.
 Hence (\ref{gtox0}) extends to

-Now by a result of Emerton \cite[Theorem 0.6(ii)]{em}, the natural map $\T\to\End_{\T}(\X^0)$ is an isomorphism\footnote{Emerton uses the notation $\T_0$ for what we call $\T$, reserving the latter for the Hecke algebra acting on all modular forms.}, thus we have a sequence of maps
+Now by a result of Emerton \cite[Theorem 0.6(ii)]{em}, the natural map $\T\to\End_{\T}(\X^0)$ is an isomorphism\footnote{Emerton uses the notation $\T_0$ for what we call $\T$, reserving the latter for the Hecke algebra acting on $M_2(\Gamma_0(p))$, the space of all weight 2 modular forms for $\Gamma_0(p)$.}, thus we have a sequence of maps

 The image of $\Aut^*(\G)$ in (\ref{gtot0}) lies in $(\T^\times)_\mathrm{tor}$ because the elements of $\Aut^*(\G)$ are invertible and of finite order.
 Finally, $-1\in\T$ can not be in the image of the map (\ref{gtot0}), since it will never induce an automorphism of $\X^0$ coming from a permutation of $\mathcal{J}=V(\G)$. \end{proof}